-Does Tello or Visible offer better value?
+Tello vs. Visible: Which is best for you?

 Tello uses T-Mobile's network to offer several prepaid plans that let customers save money by paying for only what they need.
-You have the option of building your own plan starting as low as $5 per month or picking a plan that includes 1GB up to unlimited data and comes with unlimited talk, text, and free mobile hotspot.
+You have the option of customizing your plan starting as low as $5 per month, or picking one that includes 1GB up to unlimited data, and comes with unlimited talk, text, and free mobile hotspot.

 - Multiple plans to choose from